webboty/Dexter-Wiki/Command-oplet-instruction.md

 This wiki page attempts to expand on that document to further explain the instructions.
 In addition to this list, the ['w' Write FPGA](oplet-write), and ['S' SetParameter](set-parameter-oplet) oplets also have lists of addresses and sub-commands.

-Oplets are sent to Dexter via a raw socket connection on port 50000 in a format fully documented in [DexRun-DDE-communications](DexRun-DDE-communications).
+**To send oplet to Dexter:** Oplets are sent to Dexter via a raw socket connection on port 50000 in a format fully documented in [DexRun-DDE-communications](DexRun-DDE-communications).

 **Always wait for return [status](status-data)** after sending an oplet, before sending the next oplet.